USA

 HDR.
 Technology that allows you to expand the dynamic range of the screen.
 In this case, we mean a range of brightness - simply put, the presence of HDR allows the screen to display brighter whites and darker blacks than on displays without support for this technology.
 In practice, this gives a noticeable increase in picture quality: the saturation and fidelity of the rendition of various colors improves, and details in very light or very dark areas of the frame do not “drown” in white or black.
 However, all these advantages become noticeable only if the content being played is originally recorded in HDR.
 Nowadays, several varieties of this technology are used, here are their features:

 • HDR10.
 Historically the first of the consumer HDR formats, it is extremely popular today: in particular, it is supported by almost all streaming services with HDR content and is standardly used for such content on Blu-ray discs.
 Provides 10-bits color depth (more than a billion shades).
-At the same time, on devices with this technology, you can also play content in the HDR10+ format (see below) - except that its quality will be limited by the capabilities of the original HDR10.
+At the same time, on devices with this technology, you can also play HDR10+ format content (see below) - except that its quality will be limited by the capabilities of the original HDR10.

 • HDR10+.
 Improved version of HDR10.
 With the same color depth (10 bits), it uses so-called dynamic metadata, which allows you to transmit information about the color depth not only for groups of several frames, but also for individual frames.
 Thanks to this, an additional improvement in color rendering is achieved.

 • Dolby Vision.
 An advanced standard used particularly in professional cinematography.
-It allows you to achieve a color depth of 12 bits (almost 69 billion shades), uses the dynamic metadata mentioned above, and also makes it possible to transmit two image options at once in one video stream - HDR and normal (SDR).
+It allows you to achieve a color depth of 12 bits (almost 69 billion shades), uses the dynamic metadata mentioned above, and also makes it possible to transmit two image options at once in one video stream - HDR and regular (SDR).
 At the same time, Dolby Vision is based on the same technology as HDR10, so in modern electronics this format is often combined with HDR10 or HDR10+.

 Gorilla Glass.
 Special tempered glass used to cover displays in modern gadgets, including tablets.
 It is characterized by increased resistance to scratches and impacts; but the specific properties of the Gorilla Glass coating depend on its version.
-This parameter can also be specified in the tablet's specifications; Here are the most current versions today:
+This parameter can also be specified in the tablet's specifications; Here are the most current versions for today:

 • Gorilla Glass v3.
 Released in 2013, but still found in modern devices.
 This is primarily due to its outstanding scratch resistance: according to this indicator, the third version of the “gorilla” remained unsurpassed right up to 2020 (and Gorilla Glass Victus, which took the lead, is still practically not used in tablets).